 You Will Make More Money When High Priced Products Sell; compared to low priced products.
 Amazon allows you to sort by price; making it easier to find the products you want to sell.

-#2
+#2 The Products You Choose Should Get A 4 Star Review, As A Minimum!

 For Success, It's Key For You To Promote Products That Have Good Reviews.
 You Will Get A Much Higher Conversion Rate On Products With Good Reviews.